mike-west/liri-node-app/README.md

 This is a command line node app, written in Javascript, that interprets a command and performs it.

 #### node liri.js my-tweets
-Returns the most recent 5 tweets.
+Returns the most recent 5 tweets from the users account.

 #### node spotify-this-song <song-name>
 Returns information from spotify about this song.